If you or someone you are travelling with has a hidden disability, travelling through an airport can be an overwhelming experience.

 Liverpool John Lennon Airport is working with dementia groups and organisations within the region to promote travel for passengers and their friends or family.
 We offer pre-travel visits on request and welcome your questions before travel by contacting us at [email protected]

 We are working with thredCiC, who have developed dementia awareness training for airport and citywide colleagues.

 If you have or are travelling with someone with cognitive impairment, these tips may help:

 - Plan your journey.
 It may help to travel to a destination you have been to before.

 - Checklists are useful to make sure you have your travel documents and everything you need for the trip.

-- If you are carrying a Butterfly Flyer, keep it visible at check in, security, the boarding gate and passport control.
-Our colleagues will be on hand to assist if you need help so please ask if you are unsure of anything
+- If you are wearing a sunflower lanyard, keep it visible at check in, security, the boarding gate and passport control.
+Our colleagues will be on hand to assist if you need help so please ask if you are unsure of anything.